Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 Solutions:

+&nbsp;&nbsp;&nbsp;&nbsp;A. is incorrect  In this situation, the Databricks cluster status metric will not be feasible.
+While keeping an eye on the Databricks cluster's general health and status is crucial, the cluster status metric might not offer sufficient detail to identify the precise problem causing the performance drop.
+Instead of locating the source of performance problems, it focuses more on the availability of different services and components within the cluster.

+&nbsp;&nbsp;&nbsp;&nbsp;B. is correct.
+A useful Ganglia metric for identifying performance problems is network throughput.
+The amount of network traffic passing through each cluster node is measured as network throughput.
+A sudden drop in network throughput may be an indication of issues with connectivity, network congestion, or inadequate network configurations.
+The data engineering team can identify the precise problem affecting the effectiveness of their data processing jobs by tracking network throughput.

 &nbsp;&nbsp;&nbsp;&nbsp;C.is incorrect.
 The quantity of input/output operations carried out on disk drives is measured by disk I/O utilization.
 Even though it's a crucial metric for keeping track of disk-related activities, a sudden decline in performance isn't always the result of disk I/O problems.
 Performance can also suffer from other factors like network congestion, memory leaks, or ineffective code execution.

-&nbsp;&nbsp;&nbsp;&nbsp;B.is correct.

-&nbsp;&nbsp;&nbsp;&nbsp;A.decrease in performance, however, might not necessarily be related to JVM heap memory usage.
+&nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.
+A crucial metric for tracking memory usage inside the Java Virtual Machine is JVM heap memory usage.
+A decrease in performance, however, might not necessarily be related to JVM heap memory usage.
 Although memory-related problems can affect performance, other factors might also affect the specific problem under investigation.

-&nbsp;&nbsp;&nbsp;&nbsp;D.is incorrect.

-**Question 58: Testing and Deployment To ensure the accuracy and dependability of the PySpark code, a data engineer who works for a financial institution that heavily relies on PySpark and Databricks notebooks for data processing and analysis, wants to emphasize robust testing practices.
+**Question 58: To ensure the accuracy and dependability of the PySpark code, a data engineer who works for a financial institution that heavily relies on PySpark and Databricks notebooks for data processing and analysis, wants to emphasize robust testing practices.
 The data engineer's job includes creating unit tests for the PySpark code found in Databricks notebooks.
 She must create a unit test for a PySpark function that processes data transformations on a sizable dataset of financial transactions.
 The function determines aggregated metrics for various categories, including transaction volume, average transaction value, and maximum transaction value.
 The goal is to develop a unit test that examines key facets of the function and verifies its accuracy and effectiveness.
 Which of the following approaches should the data engineer use to yield the required results?**

 Options: